 The full service in the mobile apps allows unlimited passwords, account backup, a password generator, a password audit, autofill and online syncing through your choice of third-party cloud service.

-Enpass supports Mac OS X 10.14.6 Mojave or later (including Apple Silicon devices), 64-bit Windows 10 version 1903 and later, and some Linux distributions (CentOS 7, Fedora 28 and Ubuntu 16.04 or later officially supported, but other modern distros should work).
+Enpass supports Mac OS X 10.14.6 Mojave or later (including Apple Silicon devices), 64-bit Windows 10 version 1903 and later, and some Linux distributions (CentOS 8 and Ubuntu 18.04 or later officially supported, but other modern distros should work).
 Chrome OS support is through the browser extension.
 Supported browsers include Apple Safari, Google Chrome, Opera, Mozilla Firefox, Microsoft Edge and Vivaldi.
 (There's no Internet Explorer extension.)

 The Enpass desktop application must be open and running for the Enpass browser extensions to work, however.
 This isn't true of most other password managers.